DEFRA/epr-backend/docs/architecture/discovery/pepr-hld.md

 Operators are the regulated organisations who handle waste material.

-They fall into two categories of activity: repressors and exporters.
+They fall into two categories of activity: reprocessors and exporters.

 These activities are not mutually exclusive, operators can perform both activities on the same or different materials.